amnis-dev/amnis-design/docs/CONTRIBUTING.md

 There are automated tests created with the boilerplate to help catch possible issues, but they can't catch everything.

+The [U.S. Web Design System](https://designsystem.digital.gov/) is an excellent resource for UX accessibility.

 ## Component Design

 When designing a new component, consider code resources that already exist.
 Reuse those assets when possible or improve upon them to deliver what you need.

 For example, if you need to layout a series of elements within your new component, don't create a new styling rule...
 Use the existing `Stack` component under the `@admin/layout` package.
 If you need a container with a specific surface style, use the `Box` component.

+The [MUI Core](https://mui.com/) UI is a great place to gather inspiration for React component design.

 This greatly helps provide predictable and maintainable code.
 The unit tests will help identify where issues reside (if they occur).